den-materials/how-the-internet-works/readme.md

 ## Closing Thoughts

 There's tons of technical acronyms and jargon in the world.
 Understanding the basic building blocks of Internet & web technologies will help you communicate, grasp new concepts independently, and demystify concepts on your learning journey to become better web developers.

+## Personal Closing

+I am more than happy to help with any of this.
+If you have an error, and you're pretty sure it's a connection issue, let me know.
+This was basically all I did for about a year.
+I love working through these problems.

+I also highly recommend, if you haven't done it yet, going into a server room and really seeing how these machines connect.
+It gives you a whole new appreciation for things.

 ## Further Resources